-NATO membership would strengthen Finland’s security in the changed security environment and would also improve stability and security in the Baltic Sea region and Northern Europe.
-Finland’s strong defence capability and resilience to crisis would also strengthen NATO and the collective defence of the Alliance.
+NATO membership will strengthen Finland’s security in the changed security environment and also improve stability and security in the Baltic Sea region and Northern Europe.
+Finland’s strong defence capability and resilience to crisis will also strengthen NATO and the collective defence of the Alliance.

-Through NATO membership, Finland would be a part of NATO's collective defence and, thus, would be covered by the security guarantees enshrined in Article 5 of the Treaty.
-As a member of NATO, Finland would participate in making decisions on security policy issues that are of key importance to Finland.
+As a member of NATO, Finland will be part of NATO’s collective defence and decision making and, thus, be covered by the security guarantees enshrined in Article 5 of the Treaty.

 Frequently Asked Questions

-Why is Finland applying for NATO membership and how would membership strengthen Finland’s security?
+Why did Finland apply for NATO membership and how will membership strengthen Finland’s security?

-Applying for NATO membership is a decision related to Finland’s security.
-The most significant effect of Finland’s possible NATO membership would be that Finland would be part of NATO’s collective defence and be covered by the security guarantees enshrined in Article 5 of the North Atlantic Treaty.
-The deterrent effect of Finland’s defence would be considerably stronger than it is at present, as it would be based on the capabilities of the entire Alliance, on collective defence planning and on the political weight of the NATO member countries.
+Applying for NATO membership is a decision that will affect Finland’s security.
+The most significant effect of Finland’s NATO membership will be that Finland will be part of NATO’s collective defence and be covered by the security guarantees enshrined in Article 5 of the North Atlantic Treaty.
+The deterrent effect of Finland’s defence will be considerably stronger than it is at present, as it will be based on the capabilities of the entire Alliance, on collective defence planning and on the political weight of the NATO member countries.

-Should Finland and Sweden become NATO members, the threshold for using military force in the Baltic Sea region would rise, which would enhance the stability of the region in the long term.
+With Finland and Sweden as NATO members, the threshold for using military force in the Baltic Sea region will rise, which will enhance the stability of the region in the long term.
 NATO is a stabilising actor in the Baltic Sea region.

-If Finland and Sweden were to join NATO, all of the Nordic countries would be NATO members.
-This means that the Nordic countries could advocate together for issues important to them within the Alliance.
+When Finland and Sweden join NATO, all of the Nordic countries will be NATO members.
+This means that the Nordic countries can advocate together for issues important to them within the Alliance.